aaronik/aaronik.com/src/content/post/01-when-event-sourcing.md

 ### Fraud Detection System

-detect multiple withdrawals above $500 within a 24-hour period
+Detect multiple withdrawals above $500 within a 24-hour period.

 #### Traditional Approach:
 * Store timestamps in a new list